-• Examine, in the security of a nurturing community, religious and moral convictions in order to discover appropriate ways of attaining personal fulfillment and serving the common good.
+- Develop expertise and specialized skills in traditional academic majors and in professional programs. - Examine, in the security of a nurturing community, religious and moral convictions in order to discover appropriate ways of attaining personal fulfillment and serving the common good.